Witiko/doctoral-thesis/main.md

 the context $C\_t$ is large, distant tokens only introduce noise to the context vector $\vec{u}\_{C\_t}$.

-To better adapt to these situations, we would like to have separate input vectors $\vec{u}\_{w, p}$ for different positions $p ∈ P$ of a context token
+To better adapt to these situations, it would be useful to have separate input vectors $\vec{u}\_{w, p}$ for different positions $p ∈ P$ of a context token
 $w$:%
 %